A1exanderKol/RPG-anime/README.md

 # RPG-anime
 # @OOFFFIIINNN_bot
+New game, where you watch the anime and up your level https://t.me/OOFFFIIINNN_bot
 #my new bot is an RPG-anime game, write to him the anime you've watched and raise your level
 Tell and show off your level
 to your friends